amoe/acceleratedcpp/exercise-notes.md

 pointer.
 So you can imagine that the controllablehandle would delegate to it in the rule-of-three methods.
 XXX does it still need to be a pointer?  does it need to be in a header file?  how are we going to test it?

+What happens when we copy a handle?
+We don't want to copy the object.
+We need to initialize the reference counter with an existing pointer probably.
+It can't be a totally disconnected ReferenceCounter as the different instances need to be pointing to the same thing.